-AR has taken the world by storm, especially in the last year, and we’ve seen brands creatively deploy AR in two main settings: on mobile and through location-based engagement.
-We expect even more creative examples of AR marketing when AR glasses become mainstream.
+AR has taken the world by storm and we’ve seen brands creatively deploy augmented reality in two main settings: on mobile and through location-based engagement.

 Customers can place digital 3D renderings of products into their homes using their cameras.
 Both IKEA and Amazon have used this to help customers test out furniture placements in homes.

 Lacoste also created an app to help users “try on” different shoes.

 Advertisers are beginning to use their branded characters as an engaging medium to interact with their audience.
 Disney Parks created an augmented reality billboard, where interested park roamers will stand in a marked circle opposite of the board and find Disney characters magically appear.

 Interacting with a branded character in a physical space allows people to authentically experience a brand.

 Brands design challenges for customers to go outside into the real world and unlock secrets or access items related to the brand.

 Pokemon Go is the best example of this–by geotagging locations with different Pokemon, users interacted with the brand and real world in a way that was focused on winning a game and making connections with the environment and other players in the meantime.

 Some of the best augmented reality trends we have witnessed are when brands go above and beyond to get creative.
 Pepsi MAX took a regular commute into an animated experience by revamping a bus stop into a screen that tricked pedestrians into believing the other side of the wall was chaotic.